Josh Smith Preview, Player Props: Rangers vs. Blue Jays

 Josh Smith At The Plate

-- Smith is batting .187 with six doubles, a triple, five home runs and 21 walks.
+- Smith is hitting .184 with six doubles, a triple, five home runs and 23 walks.

-- Smith has picked up a hit in 27 of 68 games this season, with multiple hits four times.
+- Smith has picked up a hit in 27 of 69 games this year, with multiple hits four times.

-- Looking at the 68 games he has played this year, he's went deep in five of them (7.4%), and in 2.5% of his trips to the plate.
+- He has hit a long ball in 7.2% of his games this season, and 2.4% of his plate appearances.

-- In nine games this season, Smith has picked up an RBI, with more than one RBI once.
+- Smith has driven in a run in nine games this season (13.0%), including one multiple-RBI game.

-- He has scored in 19 games this season (27.9%), including multiple runs in five games.
+- In 27.5% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.